-For centuries, the University of Oxford’s stellar graduates have influenced Western civilization — ever since the first homework was assigned here in 1167.
+Ever since the first homework was assigned in 1167, the University of Oxford’s stellar graduates have influenced Western civilization; its alumni include 26 British prime ministers, more than 60 Nobel Prize winners, and even 11 saints.
 But that doesn't mean that Oxford is stodgy.
-Although you may see professors in their traditional black robes, this is a fun, young college town, filled with lots of shopping, cheap eats around every corner, and rowdy, rollicking pubs.
+Although you may see professors in their traditional black robes, this is a fun, young college town, filled with shopping streets, cheap eats, and rowdy, rollicking pubs.
 Step off the busy, urban-feeling High Street into the hushed sanctuary of a grassy college quad.
-See the dining hall that inspired the one where Harry Potter eats his meals, or the pub where J. R. R. Tolkien first spoke about the hobbits.
-Just outside town is the excellent Blenheim Palace, England's best countryside estate.
+See the dining hall that inspired the one where Harry Potter eats his meals, or the pub where J. R. R. Tolkien first spoke about hobbits.
+Just outside town is the magnificent Blenheim Palace, England's finest countryside estate.